xyv3/learn-go/README.md

 # learn-go
-A series of go tutorials, code samples and mini-projects for learning go.
+A series of tutorials, code samples and mini-projects for learning go.